Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Learning Task-Specific LiDAR Designs as Implicit Densities

-We note that our proximity term introduces design space ambiguity that mirrors the ambiguity of real-world LiDAR design.
-Specifically, for a given scene point $\mathbf{s}$, there are infinitely many LiDAR designs that can perfectly ``observe'' that scene point under different origins, angles, and temporal configurations.
-The forward mapping $\mathcal{M}$ captures this many-to-one correspondence of geometrically-equivalent rays as the set $\mathcal{M}^{-1}(\mathbf{s}) = \{\mathbf{d} \in \mathcal{D} | \mathcal{M}(\mathbf{d}) = \mathbf{s}\}$.
-Importantly, the surface proximity term in our density formulation naturally models this ambiguity in LiDAR design, allowing us to visualize geometrically equivalent LiDAR rays (i.e., rays observing the same scene point $\mathbf{s}$) as \textit{curves} in design space.
-We note that our ray visibility term allows us to further weight geometrically equivalent designs by their transmittance, enabling a projection of scene geometry as \textit{physically-grounded} LiDAR designs.
-We demonstrate this for a simplified (6D$\rightarrow$3D) design space in \cref{fig:fig2a_representation} and \cref{fig:fig2b_designspacesurfaces}.
+We note that the surface proximity term introduces ambiguity in the design space that reflects the inherent ambiguity of real LiDAR design.
+For a given scene point $\mathbf{s}$, infinitely many LiDAR designs can perfectly ``observe'' that scene point under different origins, angles, and temporal configurations.
+The forward mapping $\mathcal{M}$ captures this many-to-one correspondence of geometrically-equivalent rays as the set $\mathcal{M}^{-1}(\mathbf{s}) = \{\mathbf{d} \in \mathcal{D} \mid \mathcal{M}(\mathbf{d}) = \mathbf{s}\}$.
+Importantly, our surface proximity term models this geometric equivalence, allowing us to visualize rays that observe the same point $\mathbf{s}$ as \textit{curves} in design space.
+We note that our ray visibility term further weights equivalent designs by their transmittance, yielding a physically grounded projection of scene geometry into LiDAR design space.
+We illustrate this in a simplified (6D$\rightarrow$3D) design space in \cref{fig:fig2a_representation} and \cref{fig:fig2b_designspacesurfaces}.